Developing better ways to engage the public around complex issues

 Jacquie Bay comes from an education background and has experience in developing learning programmes that help people explore their frames of reference with regard to socio-scientific issues.

-Campbell Guy is a Masters student writing a dissertation outlining the potential of deliberative democracy to improve water governance.
+Campbell Guy is a former Masters student whose dissertation outlined the potential of deliberative democracy to improve water governance.
+Now working in the local government, Campbell is continuing his practitioner and advocacy work in deliberative democracy.

 Jenny Wigley is a researcher working at Watercare, tasked with encouraging public participation in key infrastructure and investment decisions.

-Julia Büdler is a Masters student whose project explores the politicians’ views of deliberative engagement processes.
+Julia Büdler is a former Masters student and Kupe scholar whose project explored the politicians’ views of deliberative engagement processes.

 Koi Tū: The Centre for Informed Futures.
 Find out more and see us in action here.